Cycling in New York City: Commuting

 Like other forms of cycling in New York City, commuting by bicycle has increased significantly over the years.
 In 2015, 46,057 people said they used a bicycle as their primary mode of commuting, compared with just 16,468 who commuted primarily by bicycle in 2005.
 Commuters accounted for approximately one fifth of bicycle trips in New York City in 2017.
-Many New Yorkers live less than 12 mi from their job, and can be seen bicycle commuting over various bridges connecting Manhattan with the outer boroughs and along the Hudson or elsewhere in good weather.
+Many New Yorkers live less than 12 mi from their job, and can be seen bicycle commuting over various bridges connecting Manhattan with the outer boroughs, along the Hudson River Park bicycle path, or elsewhere.
 In 2008 the NYC Department of Transportation released a "screenline count report" suggesting that commuter cycling had more than doubled since the turn of the century.

 For mixed-mode commuting most suburban commuter rail stations provide free parking in racks, and some have bicycle lockers for security.
 Regulations on bicycles on trains vary by railroad and time of day; until 2021 Metro-North and LIRR required a permit.
 New Jersey Transit also allows bicycles onboard trains en route to New York City but restricts them on rush hour trains.

 Bikes are allowed on New York City Subway trains at all hours, though it is sometimes difficult to fit a bike into a packed subway car.
 Typically, cyclists use the subway security gates to bring bicycles into the system, and board either the very first or very last train car.
 Due to traffic patterns and transport network geometries, mixed-mode bicycling-plus-subway can be the fastest way to commute, or to achieve transport within New York City, for many routes and times.